mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.9.16 - November 15th, 2025</summary>

+- 🚀 Minor style tweaks and improvements in a few places
 - 🐛 Improve handling of expired presigned URLs to prevent certain thumbnail images from not rendering
 - 🔧 Add tests for all selectors and effects... and with that, 100% comprehensive unit test coverage across the entire LCC web app! 🎉